fbpx

 There are several easy ways to incorporate language arts into your gardening experience.

-* Have your child write about the process of gardening, giving step-by-step instructions on how to plant and raise a garden successfully.
+* Have your child write about the gardening process, giving step-by-step instructions on how to plant and raise a garden successfully.

-* Intermediate readers can practice reading by following instructions for planting, which can be found online and printed out.
+* Intermediate readers can practice reading by following instructions for planting, which onecan find online and print out.

 * Creative writing can be tied in by asking your child to write a poem about their favorite plant in the garden.